flowagentnu/1rel-documentation/docs/Forms/forms-pages-submit&cancel-triggers.md

   // ...
 }
 ```
 This example illustrates the use of the dynamicdata feature to fetch data based on specific criteria.
-The retrieved data is then used in a createInModule action to create a new item in a specified module.
+The retrieved data is then used in a `createInModule` action to create a new item in a specified module.
+Another relation is also assigned to the items created with `createInModule` functionality.
+When refering to these items, the `dynamicitem` is used.
 This showcases advanced data handling capabilities within triggers.

 Each of these examples demonstrates different configurations of triggers, showcasing how they can be used to manage form navigation, perform actions, and control the flow based on user interactions.